 This research seeks to explore the lived experiences of the Quandamooka community regarding disability.
 This includes traditional practices and the intersectional relationships with western programs and practices, the and the community's hopes for the future in the disability sector.

-Sam believes that First Nations people with a disability have some of the poorest outcomes of any group in Australia, and this is echoed in many First Nation groups globally.
-Her research seeks to share the voice of a people in a strength-based and culturally appropriate manner.
-Sam hopes that her learnings about Indigenous knowledge will contribute to that conversation.
+The National Disability Scheme has altered the disability landscape, but there is limited information about disability in First Nation communities.
+It is widely accepted that First Nation people with a disability have some of the poorest outcomes of any group in Australia, which is echoed in many First Nation groups globally.
+This research seeks to share the voice of a people in a strengths-based and culturally appropriate manner.